jacobdj117/evolution_simulator/README.md

 ## Next Goals:

-1. Add a speed stat to creatures.
-The speed is the distance they may travel in a single time period
+1. Fix bug: food is not removed if the creature stays on it.

 1. Define interaction when multiple creatures end a time period in the same location.